LeslieLopez25/LeslieLopez25/README.md

 <br>

 <h3 align="center">
 I'm all about building web apps that are both fun to use and solid under the hood.
-As a full stack React developer, I work with JavaScript, TypeScript, React, Node.js, and Express — and I enjoy bringing ideas to life from frontend to backend.
-I also use tools like Tailwind CSS, Sass, and PostgreSQL, and I’m always picking up something new.
+As a full stack React developer, I work with JavaScript, React, Playwright, Node.js, and Express — and I enjoy bringing ideas to life from frontend to backend.
+I also use tools like Tailwind CSS, Shadcn, PostgreSQL, MongoDB, and I’m always picking up something new.
 Learning and solving problems is what keeps me going!
 </h3>

 <br>